 React Native is still in beta

 Mainly, this means that, despite its popularity, React Native has quite a number of various issues with package compatibility or debugging tools.
 So, in a way, it can take much more time to use it for developers unfamiliar with this framework, as it will require time for troubleshooting.

 React Native lacks a number of custom modules

 Although the majority of the most popular and used modules are available and ready-to-use, there is still a possibility that you want to find a custom module, needed for particular tasks.
-Or, you would find them, but they would be underdeveloped and unfit for use.
+Or, you would find them, but they would be incomplete and unfit for use.
 Fortunately, such occasions are a rarity.

 And now, having discussed the pros and cons of the React Native, let’s move on and do the same honors for its adversary in this pairing – Ionic.

 Check the pros and cons of the Ionic outside of any comparisons.
 Firstly, to turn the standard order upside down and keep it fresh, let’s start with the disadvantages of this software development kit.

 Ionic may lack suitability when it comes to heavy apps performance

 The reason for such a con is the fact that Ionic uses WebView to render any applications.
 This way, when dealing with native apps and heavier apps (here, Snapchat would be a great example, as it uses augmented reality), Ionic would take a hit and your apps would be cordially slower.
 The major player in this instance is the process of rendering any and all graphic elements via a browser, which takes several steps to start.
 The more steps to take – the slower the loading time will be.
 After that, we should also take into consideration Cordova callbacks and CSS animations loading.
 Nevertheless, Ionic deals with standard programs just fine, so, if your app does not use any heavy-to-render aspects, you might not even come face to face with this con.

 Ionic is a software development kit that is dependent on plugins